Yashasvi Jaiswal: Franchise career

-In the 2020 IPL auction, he was bought by the Rajasthan Royals and made his Twenty20 cricket debut for the side on 22 September 2020.
+In the 2020 IPL auction, he was bought by the Rajasthan Royals and made his Twenty20 cricket debut for the team on 22 September 2020.
 He made his maiden T20 half-century against Chennai Super Kings on 2 October 2021, the second fastest in franchise history at the time, and his maiden T20 century on 30 April 2023, scoring 124 from 62 balls against Mumbai Indians and recording the 2nd highest score in an IPL match at the Wankhede Stadium.

 On 11 May 2023 he hit the fastest Indian Premier League (IPL) half-century in just 13 balls against Kolkata Knight Riders, surpassing the previous record jointly held by KL Rahul and Pat Cummins.
 He finished the 2023 Indian Premier League as Rajasthan's leading run scorer with 625 runs in 14 matches.

 In the 2024 season, Jaiswal scored an unbeaten 104 to lead Rajasthan Royals to victory over Mumbai Indians.
 The Royals eventually made it to the playoffs, but lost to Sunrisers Hyderabad in the semi-final.